I’m going to show you how to write an awesome personal statement for medical school so that you can become a doctor.

 You have to push the limits and stand out among everyone else who is applying.

-I hope this helped you get started in the writing of your medical school essay and you have gained some additional confidence in what to write and how to write it.
+I hope this helped you get started in the writing of your personal statement for medical school and you have gained some additional confidence in what to write and how to write it.

 Do you have additional questions about your “unique” situation and what will help you get into medical school?